 The Food for Thought Groups are coordinated by the Adult Religious Exploration Committee, which also coordinates our Chalice Groups program.

-Download the Small Groups Ministry Brochure (Right-click the link and choose “Save Link As…” to save the document to your computer)
+Download the Small Groups Conversation Brochure (Right-click the link and choose “Save Link As…” to save the document to your computer)

-Download the Sign-up Sheet for Small Group Ministry (Right-click the link and choose “Save Link As…” to save the document to your computer)
+Download the Sign-up Sheet for Small Group Conversation (Right-click the link and choose “Save Link As…” to save the document to your computer)